-This workshop is ideal for those who would like to be introduced to working with a prismatic palette from life or for those who want a refresher to stat off their Summer painting.
+This workshop is ideal for those who would like to be introduced to working with a prismatic palette from life or for those who want a refresher to start off their Summer painting.
 All levels welcome — just bring humility and a healthy respect for nature!

 Friday morning demo / afternoon painting (9am - 4pm)